odeni3/logoturtle-c/README.md

 # logoturtle-c

-Second programming project - university - computer engineering (2nd period)
+Second programming project - university - computer engineering (2nd period).

-Run the menuprincipal.c file, it is the main file.

 The logoturtle program was made using the Ncurses library, which only supports linux, that is, if you are a windows user, you must use WSL.

+Run all .c files in WSL or Linux prompt, using: gcc menuprincipal.c modo_key.c modo_comando.c -lncurses ls
+./a.out